 On Easter Sunday, we skied a line off of a local unnamed summit that neither Christy nor I have been to before.
 Like a lot of 13ers in the state, this 13,500+ foot summit has never been given an official name.

-Last Saturday, Anda, Christy, and I went on a little St. Patrick's Day ski tour that circumnavigated our local Star Peak.
-The 20-mile "Star Peak Traverse" loop is a pretty obvious linkup of established local trails.
+The route, click to enlarge.
+Last Saturday, Anda, Christy, and I went on a little St. Patrick’s Day ski tour that circumnavigated our local Star Peak.
+The 20-mile “Star Peak Traverse” loop is a pretty obvious linkup of established local trails.
 Start at Ashcroft and head up towards the Tagert and Green-Wilson huts, following the snow covered jeep road all the way to Pearl Pass. (more…)

-We're halfway through the season, and despite the fact that every major storm thus far has skirted us to the north or south, the first half of winter, and January in particular, proved to be pretty good for backcountry skiing.
+Joey, cold smoke.
+We’re halfway through the season, and despite the fact that every major storm thus far has skirted us to the north or south, the first half of winter, and January in particular, proved to be pretty good for backcountry skiing.
 With any luck, the second half of winter will be even better. (more…)

 About Christy & Ted